-The 8th University Scholars Leadership Symposium at the United Nations Bangkok
+The 8th USLS University Scholars Leadership Symposium at the United Nations Bangkok

 News about the 8th University Scholars Leadership Symposium at the United Nations Bangkok

 The 8th 2017 USLS was held at the United Nations Conference Centre, in Bangkok, Thailand.
-It was a one-week-training program for leadership development.
-The symposium brought together 907 motivated and compassionate delegates from around the world, more than 78 countries are represented.
+It was a one-week training program for leadership development.
+The symposium brought together 907 delegates from around the world, more than 78 countries are represented.

-The core objective of the symposium was to provide the next generation leaders the opportunity to learn to become effective and distinctive leaders.
-It also provided insights on how to sharpen our cutting edge, as next generation leaders to tackle the global challenges due to rapid developments, which include, but not limited to the rise of globalization, climate changes, poverty, economic growth, and concern over terrorism.
+The core objective of the symposium was to provide the next generation leaders an opportunity to engage in cross-sectoral dialogue about Sustainable Development, and how to tackle the global challenges due to rapid developments, which include, but not limited to the rise of globalization, climate changes, poverty, economic growth, and concern over terrorism.

 As a delegate, my horizon is broadened and motivated to reach out to the people in need starting with the local community.
-Various entrepreneurships and small scale business strategies were encouraged.
+Various entrepreneurship and small-scale business strategies were encouraged.
 It is also important to create awareness and brainstorm sustainable development projects to benefit local communities and empower each other.
-Building life and giving hope.
-Finally, it was a very good networking opportunity for delegates from different background to build relationship with common goals and respecting differences in religious and cultural beliefs.
+Building a life and giving hope.
+Finally, it was a very good networking opportunity for delegates from different backgrounds to build relationships with common goals and respecting differences in religious and cultural beliefs.
 Personally, I am thrilled that I connect with many friends across the world.

 From Muhammad Bashir Saidu and Carmen, Kuok Hoi Man